donatoivan/domain-node-js/README.md

 ## Installation requirements

-npde v14.15.0
-I've been devving on node v14.15.0 which would be the most ideal version to use for this.
+Developed using node v14.15.0 <br>

 Use nvm to switch node version swiftly and easily.
 Below are a couple of resources to install nvm on your computer<br> [For mac](https://tecadmin.net/install-nvm-macos-with-homebrew/)
 <br>[For windows](https://dev.to/skaytech/how-to-install-node-version-manager-nvm-for-windows-10-4nbi)